The Beach Life Is Closer Than You Think

-Nestled midway down the East Coast, Virginia Beach is well within a day’s drive of most American cities and conveniently located near the Norfolk International Airport, so finding your way here is a breeze.
+Finding your way to VB is a breeze!
+Nestled midway down the East Coast, Virginia Beach is well within a day’s drive of most U.S. cities and conveniently located near two international airports.

-When approaching from the west, the easiest routes are Interstate 64, U.S. 460 or U.S. 58.
-From the north and south, convenient routes are Interstates 85 or 95, and U.S. 17.
-For a spectacular scenic approach from the north, be sure to check out the world-famous Chesapeake Bay Bridge Tunnel (U.S. 13), a 17-mile span connecting Virginia’s Eastern Shore with Virginia Beach.
-Please note that the Chesapeake Bay Bridge Tunnel and the Elizabeth River Bridge Tunnel require tolls.
-These routes intersect with Interstate 64, which connects with the Virginia Beach-Norfolk Expressway (Interstate 264) and leads directly to the Virginia Beach oceanfront.
+Approaching the Virginia Beach coast from the west?
+The most convenient routes are Interstate 64, U.S. 460 or U.S. 58.
+From the south or north, Interstates 85 or 95 and U.S. 17 are your easiest bet.
+Traveling south to see us?
+For a spectacular scenic route, take the world-famous Chesapeake Bay Bridge Tunnel* (U.S. 13), a 17-mile span connecting Virginia’s Eastern Shore with Virginia Beach – an engineering marvel in its own right!
+All of these routes intersect Interstate 64, which connects with the Virginia Beach-Norfolk Expressway (Interstate 264) and leads directly to the Virginia Beach Oceanfront.

-Amtrak offers train service into Newport News (with connecting bus service to Virginia Beach).
-Amtrak bus service is available between the train station and 19th Street and Pacific Avenue.
+Amtrak offers daily train service into nearby Norfolk and Newport News from Petersburg, Richmond, Washington, D.C., Baltimore, Philadelphia, New York City and other cities in the Northeast.
+Connecting bus service to Virginia Beach is also available.
+Connecting Amtrak bus service is available to 19th Street and Pacific Avenue in Virginia Beach.
 Reservations are required.
-Call Amtrak at 800-USA-RAIL (800-872-7245) or visit at www.amtrak.com.
+Call Amtrak at 800-USA-RAIL (800-872-7245) or visit at amtrak.com.

 Greyhound provides bus service to Virginia Beach and nearby areas.
 For schedule and stop information, visit greyhound.com or call (800) 231-2222 toll-free.